Claire-bot87/project1-game-snake/README.md

 ## Challenges
-I created the moveSnake function which moved the snake with an interval, but it just moved one direction , down(+20).
-I then added the changeSnakeDirection function , (and included the unshift and pop movement code), which changed the direction with a keydown(left(-1)) but then the snake continued to move down.
-I knew i need to use a variable instead of hardcoding the directions (-1, +20 etc).but when I tried to create a variable and replace the -1, +20, i got errors
-I also needed to change the problem of the direction only changing temporarily.

-I came to realise that  the changeSnakeDirection code should have the sole purpose of changinthe direction.
-So it should just declare the variable, it does not need to include any of the mocement code (pop, unshift)
-I also realsied i need to keep the ‘+’ before the variable i was creating.

-#### Handling wall collsion
+A considerable challenge was deciding how to approach the wall collision.

+I first considered having a 'border' of additional cells framing the whole perimeter of the box, but not appearing visually to the user.
+So that when the snake moves into this perimeter area, the game is over.
-I first considered executing a function based on the absence of a key press.
-But I don’t think that is possible.
-(I was thinking if snake positions < grid row and right not pressed and right not pressed , then ‘game over’)
+I then considered executing a function based on the absence of a key press.
+(I was thinking if snakePositions < grid row and right not pressed, then ‘game over’).But I don’t think that is possible.

-Then I considered an interval.
+Finally I considered using an interval, so that when the snake reaches the edge of the box, we give her some time to change direction before 'game over'.

 ## Wins
-Successfuly handlinghte snakeCollision without unintended consequnces.
+Successfuly handling snakeCollision without unintended consequnces.
 For example:
-I had enabled the snake to spped up as the game progressed, storing that speed in a variable called 'timeGap'.
+I had enabled the snake to speed up as the game progressed, storing that speed in a variable called 'timeGap'.
 However, in the 'handleCollision' function, I had hardcoded the time given for the snake's head to be at the wall without changing direction.
 This meant the snake, when the snake was moving faster, she 'escaped' and moved on to the next cell, reapearing at the opposting side of the box.
 So using the 'timeGap' variable, giving the snake 95% of that time to change direction, was a 'win' to stop the snake escaping.

 ## Key Learnings